-The Merriam-Webster dictionary defines "Third World countries" as those "economically underdeveloped and politically unstable," but the Associated Press notes that the phrase "developing nations is more appropriate when referring to the economically developing nations of Africa, Asia and Latin America" -- such as Peru.
+The Merriam-Webster dictionary defines "Third World countries" as those "economically underdeveloped and politically unstable," but the Associated Press notes that the phrase developing nations is more appropriate "when referring to the economically developing nations of Africa, Asia, and Latin America," which includes Peru.

 Achieving First-World Status

-In 2014, Peru’s Institute of Economy and Enterprise Development -- part of the Chamber of Commerce of Lima -- stated that Peru has the opportunity to become a first-world country in coming years.
-To reach first-world status by 2027, the organization noted that Peru would need to achieve a sustained annual economic growth rate of 6 percent, which it has, on average, since 2014.
+In 2014, Peru’s Institute of Economy and Enterprise Development—part of the Chamber of Commerce of Lima—stated that Peru has the opportunity to become a first-world country in coming years.
+To reach the first-world status by 2027, the organization noted that Peru would need to achieve a sustained annual economic growth rate of 6 percent, which it has, on average, since 2014.

-Several major infrastructure and mining projects are helping to fuel Peru's economic growth, the World Bank notes, but to continue this growth -- and climb from developing to advanced economic status -- Peru faces some specific challenges.
-Among them:
+Several major infrastructure and mining projects are helping to fuel Peru's economic growth, the World Bank notes, but to continue this growth—and climb from developing to advanced economic status—Peru faces some specific challenges.